 Immediately prior to the Closing, Biote will (i) effectuate a recapitalization, pursuant to which all its Class A Units, Class AA Units, Class AAA Units and Class AAAA Units held by the Members will be converted or exchanged (whether by direct exchange, merger or otherwise) into a number of equity interests in Biote designated as "Class A Common Units" ("Biote Units") in the amounts determined in accordance with Biote's Second Amended and Restated Operating Agreement (the "Biote A&R OA"), which will be entered into prior to the Closing, the result of which will be that the Members will hold a single class of Biote Units as of immediately prior to the Closing and (ii) convert into a Delaware limited liability company.
 In connection with the Business Combination, BioTE Medical, LLC ("Biote Medical"), a subsidiary of Biote, has entered into a debt commitment letter with Truist Bank and Truist Securities, Inc. to obtain (i) a \$50,000,000 senior secured revolving credit facility in favor of Biote Medical and (ii) a \$125,000,000 senior secured term loan A facility in favor of Biote Medical (together, the "Debt Facilities," and any such financing, together with any alternative financing obtained by the Company, Biote or any Biote subsidiary, the "Debt Financing").
-Each holder of phantom equity in any of Biote or its direct or indirect subsidiaries (each, a "Phantom Equity Holder") has entered into a phantom equity acknowledgement (each, a "Phantom Equity Acknowledgement") effective as of the Closing, which shall, among other things, confirm the number of shares of Class A common stock to be issued to such Phantom Equity Holder pursuant to the Biote Corp.
-2022 Equity Incentive Plan (the "Incentive Plan") in satisfaction of his or her phantom equity rights and the vesting schedule for such shares.
+Each holder of phantom equity in any of Biote or its direct or indirect subsidiaries (each, a "Phantom Equity Holder") has entered into a phantom equity acknowledgement (each, a "Phantom Equity Acknowledgement") effective as of the Closing, which shall, among other things, confirm the number of shares of Class A common stock to be issued to such Phantom Equity rights and the vesting schedule for such shares.